-Name Direction Domain Description TX_RDYOUT Output TX_CLK Transmit LBUS Ready.
+Name 1/0 Domain Description TX_RDYOUT 0 TX_CLK Transmit LBUS Ready.
 This signal indicates whether the dedicated 100G Ethernet IP core TX path is ready to accept data and provides back-pressure to the user logic.
 A value of 1 means the user logic can pass data to the 100G Ethernet IP core.
 A value of 0 means the user logic must stop transferring data to the 100G Ethernet IP core within four cycles or there will be an overflow.
 If TX_RDYOUT goes to 0, it causes user logic to stop transferring data in the middle of a packet, and user logic must resume transferring data within 4 cycle of TX_RDYOUT returning to a value of 1.
-TX_OVFOUT Output TX_CLK Transmit LBUS Overflow.
+TX_OVFOUT 0 TX_CLK Transmit LBUS Overflow.
 This signal indicates whether you have violated the back pressure mechanism provided by the TX_RDYOUT signal.
 If TX_OVFOUT is sampled as a 1, a violation has occurred.
 It is up to you to design the rest of the user logic to not overflow the TX interface.
 In the event of an overflow condition, the TX path must be reset.
-TX_UNFOUT Output TX_CLK Transmit LBUS Underflow.
+TX_UNFOUT 0 TX_CLK Transmit LBUS Underflow.
 This signal indicates whether you have under-run the LBUS interface.
 If TX_UNFOUT is sampled as 1, a violation has occurred meaning the current packet is corrupted.
 Error control blocks are transmitted as long as the underflow condition persists.
 It is up to the user logic to ensure a complete packet is input to the core without under-running the LBUS interface.
-TX_DATAIN0[127:0] Input TX_CLK Transmit segmented LBUS Data for segment0.
+TX_DATAIN0[127:0] I TX_CLK Transmit segmented LBUS Data for segment0.
 This bus receives input data from the user logic.
 The value of the bus is captured in every cycle that TX_ENAIN is sampled as 1.
-TX_DATAIN1[127:0] Input TX_CLK Transmit segmented LBUS Data for segment1.
-TX_DATAIN2[127:0] Input TX_CLK Transmit segmented LBUS Data for segment2.
-TX_DATAIN3[127:0] Input TX_CLK Transmit segmented LBUS Data for segment3.
-TX_ENAIN0 Input TX_CLK Transmit LBUS Enable for segment0.
-This signal is used to enable the TX LBUS Interface.
-All signals on the transmit segmented LBUS interface are sampled only in cycles in which TX_ENAIN is sampled as a 1.
-TX_ENAIN1 Input TX_CLK Transmit LBUS Enable for segment1.
-TX_ENAIN2 Input TX_CLK Transmit LBUS Enable for segment2.
-TX_ENAIN3 Input TX_CLK Transmit LBUS Enable for segment3.
-TX_SOPIN0 Input TX_CLK Transmit LBUS Start Of Packet for segment0.
-This signal is used to indicate the Start Of Packet (SOP) when it is sampled as a 1 and is 0 for all other transfers of the packet.
-This signal is sampled only in cycles in which TX_ENAIN is sampled as a 1.
-TX_SOPIN1 Input TX_CLK Transmit LBUS Start Of Packet for segment1.
-TX_SOPIN2 Input TX_CLK Transmit LBUS Start Of Packet for segment2.
+TX_DATAIN1[127:0] I TX_CLK Transmit segmented LBUS Data for segment1.
+TX_DATAIN2[127:0] I TX_CLK Transmit segmented LBUS Data for segment2.
+TX_DATAIN3[127:0] I TX_CLK Transmit segmented LBUS Data for segment3.